Indore City Bus: Company

 Indore City Transport Services Limited was incorporated on 1 December 2005 with an objective to operate and manage the public transport system of Indore.
 Seven key people were identified as the Board of Directors.
 Indore Municipal Corporation and Indore Development Authority invested an authorized capital of Rs 2,500,000 jointly.
 The collector of Indore, Vivek Aggarwal was responsible for the execution of the project to run the bus service.
 The company is run as a public-private partnership.

 Operations

+As of now, the AICTSL runs a total of 188 buses.
 The city bus routes are spread citywide and also to neighboring cities.
 Majority of city bus consist of ordinary route.
 Limited bus services which skips minor stops is used on Long routes, high capacity routes and routes that provides connectivity beyond Indore city.
 The buses have colour strips appended to routes.
 Green coloured buses connect Indore with Mhow.
 Some buses like yellow and orange go beyond Indore region to Pithampur and Gandhinagar area.
 Buses with magenta strip mostly serve BRTS and provide connection AB Road and buses coloured blue serve Rajwada region.
-The ICTSL uses CNG powered buses for its operation.
+The AICTSL uses CNG powered buses for its operation.

-As of 2011, the ICTSL runs a total of 125 buses, ferrying an average of 55,000 passengers over 30 routes, and has a workforce strength of 375 which includes 225 bus drivers and 150 conductors.